zen-masters/Zen-UV/mkdocs_2.1.3/unwrap.md

 Mirror Seams by axes.

 ## Mark Seams by Open Edges
 Mark Seams by Open Edges.
-The way that looks in the viewport.
+Way that looks in the viewport.

 ---
 ## Smooth by Sharp (Toggle)